Lynda Kinkade: Career

 In December 2008, Kinkade moved to Melbourne re-joining the Seven Network as a national correspondent for the nightly public affairs program Today Tonight.
 Kinkade pursued a number of investigations which included one-on-one interviews with Australian Prime Minister Kevin Rudd and former U.S. Vice President Al Gore.
 She also reported extensively on the Black Saturday bush fires and was the first reporter on a convoy with families as they returned to the devastated town of Kinglake, Victoria.
 Kinkade was a regular reporter at the Australian Open and the Logie Awards.
 Her entertainment interviews included John Travolta, Toni Collette, Rachel Griffiths and Jennifer Hawkins.

 In December 2013, Kinkade resigned from Seven Network and moved to New York City to work as a freelance foreign correspondent.
 She covered breaking news and filed reports for Sunrise, Seven News and Today Tonight.
 She also wrote for The Courier-Mail and The Daily Telegraph.
 Her stories including 2014 East Harlem gas explosion, the Ebola virus disease outbreak, and the downing of Malaysia Airlines Flight 17 and the Early 2014 North American cold wave known as the 'Polar Vortex.'

-Kinkade began commuting from New York City to Atlanta in August 2014 to anchor for the weekend editions of CNN Newsroom.
-After several months freelancing, CNN signed Lynda Kinkade full-time in January 2015 as an anchor and correspondent.
+Kinkade began commuting from New York City to Atlanta in August 2014 to anchor for the weekend, and sometimes weekday, editions of CNN Newsroom.
+After several months freelancing, CNN signed her full-time in January 2015 as an anchor and correspondent.

+Personal life

+Kinkade has three daughters with her husband, Travis Jackson.